ak9999/hadamard-opencl/README.md

 Works on Mac and Linux.
 Those on Windows should read this [StackOverflow post](https://stackoverflow.com/questions/23173374/configure-opencl-under-cygwin) to set up MinGW with OpenCL libraries.

+# To do:

+Read vectors from a file.